jgardia96/classic-con-wiiu/README.md

 ## Installing (Assuming WiiU has Aroma Already)

 1. Copy `classic_to_pro.wps` to `sd:/wiiu/environments/aroma/plugins/`.
-2. Boot Aroma — it loads automatically for every title.
+2. Boot into Aroma
-3. Pair your Wii Remote + Classic Controller like you would a Pro Controller.
+3. Pair your Wii Remote + Classic Controller
+4. Use L + Down Dpad + Select to enter Plugin menu
+5. Navigate to "Classic to Pro Controller" and Enable!

 ## Using it